 About us

-Mikkelsen Architects is grounded in the Danish design tradition, and seeks simple answers that respect and humbly relate to place.
-We seek sustainable solutions that create value for users and for the climate.
+Mikkelsen Architects is rooted in the Danish design tradition and seeks simple answers that respect and relate to their context.
+We seek responsible and sustainable solutions that create value for people and the climate.

-Mikkelsen Architects was established by Stig Mikkelsen in 2012, and our design has always been characterised by both a humble and ambitious approach.
-The human being - the user - is at the centre.
-Knowledge of climate and materials inspires and drives the development of our architecture.
+Mikkelsen Architects was established by Stig Mikkelsen in 2012, and our designs are characterized by a humble yet ambitious approach.
+People are at the center—curiosity and accumulated knowledge about climate and materials inspire and drive the development of our architecture.

-Several of Mikkelsen Arkitekter's buildings have received recognition and awards, including Steno Diabetes Center Copenhagen (SDCC): ArchDaily Building of the Year 2024, Archello Healthcare Building of the Year 2023, Architizer A+Award 2022 and Tyndpladeprisen 2022. / ATP Vordingborg: Bygningsprisen 2013. / Danmarks Radio, Segment 2: Solpris 2006. / Danmarks Nationalbank: Glass staircase, awarded the G-Mark Award for Good Design 2002.
-Terrace furniture series, awarded the G-Mark Award for Good Design 2002. / The Royal Library, University of Copenhagen Amager: G-Mark Award 2001.
+Several of Mikkelsen Architects' buildings have received recognition and awards, including Steno Diabetes Center Copenhagen (SDCC): ArchDaily Building of the Year 2024, Archello Healthcare Building of the Year 2023, Architizer A+Award 2022, and Tyndpladeprisen 2022. / Keddelhuset: Copenhagen Municipality Building Award 2025, Nominated for Arne of the Year 2025, Audience Award at Tyndpladeprisen 2025, Building of the Year 2025 / Thorvald Ellegaard Arena Odense: Architizer Awards 2016, Odense Municipality Architecture Award 2015 / ATP Vordingborg: Building Award 2013. / Frederikskaj: The European Copper in Architecture Award 2009 / Danmarks Radio, Segment 2: Awarded the Sol Prize 2006. / Danmarks Nationalbank: Glass staircase, awarded the G-Mark Award for Good Design 2002. / The Royal Library, University of Copenhagen Amager: Awarded the G-Mark Award 2001.
+Nominated for the Mies Van der Rohe Award

 The Eckersberg Medal was awarded to Stig Mikkelsen